justagu3st/MassSMP/README.md

 # MassSMP
-ALL Updates, Resets, Additions, & Removals will be listed here.
+This repository is meant to log Updates, Resets, Additions, & Removals to MassSMP.

 Feel free to download the plugins listed here!